caddyserver/caddy/.github/CONTRIBUTING.md

 - **[Squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) insignificant commits.** Every commit should be significant.
 Commits which merely rewrite a comment or fix a typo can be combined into another commit that has more substance.
 Interactive rebase can do this, or a simpler way is `git reset --soft <diverging-commit>` then `git commit -s`.

-- **Own your contributions.** Caddy is a growing project, and it's much better when individual contributors can help maintain their change after it is merged.
+- **Own your contributions.** Caddy is a growing project, and it's much better when individual contributors help maintain their change after it is merged.

 - **Use comments properly.** We expect good godoc comments for package-level functions, types, and values.
 Comments are also useful whenever the purpose for a line of code is not obvious.